Abdelhak-Achour/discord-bot-tnt-guardian/README.md

 ## Required permissions

-The `applications.commands` application scope needs to be enabled, go to `OAuth2` tap on the [developer portal](https://discord.com/developers/applications/) to enable it
+The `applications.commands` application scope needs to be enabled, go to `OAuth2 URL generator` on the [developer portal](https://discord.com/developers/applications/) to enable it

 ## License